hridyesh-gupta/hridyesh-gupta/README.md

 - 🌐 I'm an open source mentor/contributor and full stack web developer from India.

-- 🔭 I’m currently working at CERN in Geneva, Switzerland.
+- 🔭 I worked as an intern at CERN in Geneva, Switzerland.

 - 🌱 I’m currently learning **Agentic AI and automations**